 Alexander: The Solution has proven very successful and our collaboration went so well that we’re now working together on a permanent basis following the pilot project.

 So that means your accelerator has clearly been a success, Alexander.
 What’s next on the agenda – will you be getting another HTGF start-up on board?

 Alexander: In the next round, the accelerator will focus on efficient and sustainable technologies.
 We defined our challenges internally, and then took a look at a lot of start-ups around the globe during the scouting process in a bid to find partners for our new collaboration programme.
-And as a fund investor, we’re of course also keeping our eye on HTGF’s portfolio companies [and the deal flow] – that’s a major advantage.
+And as a fund investor, we’re of course also keeping our eye on HTGF’s portfolio companies – that’s a major advantage.
 And yes, we have again taken on board an HTGF portfolio company in the form of Panda GmbH.
 Panda really stood out throughout the entire selection process.